markdalgleish/markdalgleish.com/source/_posts/2011-05-22-creating-highly-configurable-jquery-plugins.md

 Plugin.defaults.message = 'Goodbye World!';
 ```

-<p>This was due to the wonderful <a href="http://api.jquery.com/jQuery.extend/">jQuery utility method called 'extend'</a>.
+This was due to the wonderful [jQuery utility method called 'extend'](http://api.jquery.com/jQuery.extend/).
 Extending a set of object literals merges the contents of each into the object specified as the first argument.
-As is the case with our plugin, the first item should be an empty object literal if you don't want to override anything.</p>
+As is the case with our plugin, the first item should be an empty object literal if you don't want to override anything.

-<p>But what if we want to customise the message displayed on a per-element basis?
+But what if we want to customise the message displayed on a per-element basis?
 I admit, with this example it makes little sense, but bear with me.
 At present, the message can be set globally, or it can be set per collection of elements.
 But if the user of your plugin wanted to override it easily for a small subset of elements, they're out of luck.
-Let's change that:</p>
+Let's change that:

 ``` js
 (function(window, $){